Nassim Taleb & anti-fragility

 The functional programming language Erlang supports anti-fragile software systems consisting of concurrent processes that communicate via pure message passing.
 To learn more, watch Joe Armstrong—one of the inventors of Erlang—discuss how to program multicore machines, achieve fault tolerance and scaling, and build reactive systems.
 It is also possible to take online courses in Erlang programming:

 Jeff Hawkins & machine learning

 Jeff Hawkins and his colleagues at Numenta have developed a novel machine learning algorithm based on Hawkins’ Hierarchical Temporal Memory (HTM) model of the neocortex.
 Chapters 11 and 12 in the book introduce the HTM learning algorithm.
 See Numenta’s learning center and YouTube page to learn more about the algorithm.
 Hawkins discusses his latest research on HTM theory here.

 Dan Geer & security

-Dan Geer, on of the world’s foremost security thinkers, has written many insightful essays and given many thought-provoking speeches on security issues.
+Dan Geer, one of the world’s foremost security thinkers, has written many insightful essays and given many thought-provoking speeches on security issues.
 You can read many of them here.
-The keynote Near-Term Challenges and Predictions from SOURCE Boston in 2017 is highly recommended.
+The keynote Near-Term Challenges and Predictions from SOURCE Boston in 2017 is fascinating.